Jimlibo/Motor-Collision-in-NYC-analysis/README.md

 Given the increasing reports of road accidents, this application was made in order to have a better insight regarding motor vehicle accidents specifically.
-We have collected data from various sources and store them in a csv file, that can be found [here].
+We have collected data from various sources and store them in a csv file, that can be found the resources folder.
 This file is used to create a dashboard with interactive plots, 3D maps, etc. With the use of sliders, select-boxes and dropdowns, each users can define their choices and watch the diagrams to change dynamically.
 First, they can see in a map where the most accidents happened, based on the number of injured people.